Chinese Manichaeism: Tang dynasty

 Manichaeism was introduced into China during the Tang dynasty through Central Asian communities and was regarded as an improper form of Buddhism by the Tang authorities.
 Although religions of the Western peoples (including those of Bactria and Sogdia) were not outlawed, they were prohibited from spreading among the native Chinese population.
+However, Manichaeism was a popular faith in northern China during the Tang dynasty.